-Nutrient needs during breastfeeding are different than they are during pregnancy or any other time in a woman’s life.
+Nutrient needs during breastfeeding are different from nutrient needs during pregnancy or any other time in a woman’s life.
 Taking a postnatal vitamin supplement formulated for nursing moms, along with a balanced diet, will provide the essential vitamins and minerals needed for both you and your baby.

 What are the most important nutrients to look for in a postnatal supplement for breastfeeding?